Teaching Word Problems

-Word problems is one of the biggest units I taught in 2nd grade.
-Word problems are a key skill and should be taught and reviewed throughout the entire year.
+Word problems was one of the biggest units I taught in 2nd grade, and I know firsthand that teaching word problems to 2nd graders can be challenging.
+But as challenging as it can be, it is also extremely important.
+Word problems are a key skill for students and should be taught and reviewed throughout the entire year.

 What First Graders Should Know